 Welcome to DocuThinker!
-This is a full-stack (FERN-Stack) application that integrates an AI-powered document processing backend with a React-based frontend.
-The app allows users to upload documents for summarization, generate key insights, and chat with an AI based on the documentβs content.
+This is a full-stack application that integrates an AI-powered document processing backend, blue/green & canary deployment on an AWS infrastructure, and a React-based frontend.
+The app allows users to upload documents for summarization, generate key insights, chat with an AI, and do even more with the documentβs content.

 The DocuThinker app is designed to provide users with a simple, AI-powered document management tool.
 Users can upload PDFs or Word documents and receive summaries, key insights, and discussion points.
 Additionally, users can chat with an AI using the documentβs content for further clarification.